rostools/cog-flow-intro/commits.md

 ## Commit Messages

-What constitutes a good commit message can differ according to different conventions, but generally, we recommend the following guidelines for writing commit messages (inspired by the [Conventional Commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/), the post [A note about Git Commit Messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) by Tim Pope, [Writing Good Commit Messages: A Practical Guide](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) by Bolaji Ayodeji, and [Bad Commit Messages Hall of Shame](https://www.codelord.net/2015/03/16/bad-commit-messages-hall-of-shame/))
+What constitutes a good commit message can differ according to different conventions, but generally, we recommend the following guidelines for writing commit messages (inspired by the [Conventional Commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/), the post [A note about Git Commit Messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), [Writing Good Commit Messages: A Practical Guide](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/), and [Bad Commit Messages Hall of Shame](https://www.codelord.net/2015/03/16/bad-commit-messages-hall-of-shame/)).

-Generally, commit messages should be structured like so:
+According to the Conventional Commits convention, commit messages should be structured like so:

 ```bash
 <type>([optional scope]): <description>